The Principle Approach to homeschooling looks at each subject from a Christian worldview. It is often referred to as “American Classical Education.”

 While FACE began publishing a curriculum developed through StoneBridge School (The Noah Plan) based on these principles, there were also other groups across the country developing their own approaches.
 In the end FACE was able to trademark the phrase “The Principle Approach.”
 But for our purposes, we will deal with the approach itself, not the curriculum.

 “The reason the Principle Approach develops Biblical worldview thinking is that children learn to search the Bible for answers in all areas of life.
 ‘The effect is a self-governed, free and independent man among men, who reasons from God’s Word rather than adapts to his environment or acts without reflection.'”

 Kris Scribante Bayer (quoting James B. Rose), Come, Let Us Reason

-The Principle Approach seeks to teach using the methods of our founding fathers by using the Bible as our textbook and relating and applying God’s Biblical principles to all areas of education.
+The Principle Approach seeks to teach by using the Bible as the textbook and relating and applying Biblical principles to all areas of education.